MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-splitcolumns-nondigit-to-digit.md

 In this case, the column(s) selected can be split by every instance of a non-digit followed by a digit.

 ## Where to find the Split Columns: By Non-Digit to Digit
-We can find the Split Columns: By Non-Digit to Digit option in 3 places:
+We can find the Split Columns: By Non-Digit to Digit option in three places:
 1. **Home tab** - under the Split column dropdown menu inside the Transform group
 ![image](images/sc-home-ndtd.png)
 2. **Transform tab** - under the Split column dropdown menu inside the Text column group
 ![image](images/sc-transform-ndtd.png)
-3. **Right click a column** - inside the split columns option
+3. **Right-click a column** - inside the split columns option
 ![image](images/sc-rightclick-ndtd.png)

 ## Split Columns By Non-Digit to Digit